GMARS: Goat Mountain Astronomical Research Station

 Part of every amateur astronomer's arsenal is a red, LED flashlight.
 If you only have a regular, white-light flashlight go ahead and bring it.
 We can cover it with red cellophane that we keep a supply of in the clubhouse.
 Small keychain red lights might be available as loaners.
 If you borrow one, please return it.

 You actually don't need to bring any binoculars or telescopes if you're new to the hobby or don't want to lug anything out.
 The club has a 22" Dobsonian telescope that's usually set up during star party weekends.
 Of course, since Outreach is our middle name, you can also spend the evening looking through other people's telescopes.

 But if you're a seasoned mobile astronomer, you probably have a routine down and a list of stuff to bring on your trips.
 If you're new to this, it's easy to forget things.
 Everyone's equipment is different so there's no way we can provide you with an exhaustive list, but we can offer this advice—before heading out, set up at home for an observing session as though you were heading to a remote location.
 Try to do that a couple times before your first actual trip.
 This will get you familiar with everything you need and the amount of time you'll need to set up and break down.

 Astronomy "Related" Equipment

 Don't forget the tools, power extension cord (AC power is available throughout the telescope field), and a table and chair.
-It's also a good idea to bring a remnant piece of outdoor carpet in case you can't get a concrete pad and need to set up on the desert sand.
+It's also a good idea to bring a remnant piece of outdoor carpet or a tarp in case you can't get a concrete pad and need to set up on the desert sand.

 Staying the Night?